grisu/gricli/USAGE.md

 The email address to send notifications to.

+Email notifications can be sent when a job has started and when it has finished.

 The email address can be set using the 'set' command.
 To view the email address of a job before submission use the command 'print global email'.